ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 ### How is security actually implemented when I deploy a Beacon?
 Security attributes are part of the Beacon v2 [Framework](https://github.com/ga4gh-beacon/beacon-framework-v2).
 The file `/configuration/beaconConfiguration.json` defines the schema of the Json file that includes core aspects of a Beacon instance configuration: the third section defines the security:

 **securityAttributes**: Configuration of the security aspects of the Beacon.
 By default, a Beacon that does not declare the configuration settings would return `boolean` (true/false) responses, and only if the user is authenticated and explicitly authorized to access the Beacon resources.
-Although this is the safest set of settings, it is not recommended unless the Beacon shares very sensitive information.
-Non sensitive Beacons should preferably opt for a `record` and `PUBLIC` combination.
+While this is the safest set of settings, it is also not informative, therefore not recommended *unless* the Beacon shares very sensitive information.
+Non-sensitive Beacons preferably opt for a `record` and `PUBLIC` combination.

-* **defaultGranularity:** Default granularity of the responses.
+* **defaultGranularity:** Level of detail provided by the responses.
 Some responses could return higher detail, but this would be the granularity by default.

   Granularity|Description
   -----------|-----------